-It can be a bit difficult at times to find a compact headset that you can easily carry around on your person and that also work with all your Android devices.
-Most headphones cater a bit more to iOS since they have a more uniform lineup of phones and devices, but some either work equally well across platforms or are specifically made for Android, in which case, they typically come with a wealth of customization options and features.
+It can be a bit difficult at times to find portable headphones that also work with all your Android devices.
+Most headphones cater a bit more to iOS since they have a more uniform lineup of phones and devices, but some work equally well across both platforms.
+There are also earbuds that are specifically made for Android which come with lots of great customization features you can tweak on your smartphone.

-We've tested 286 headphones and below are our recommendations for the best wireless earbuds for Android to purchase in 2019.
-See also our recommendations for the best sounding wireless earbuds, the best cheap earbuds, and the best truly wireless earbuds.
+We've tested 363 headphones and below are our recommendations of the best earbuds for Android to purchase in 2019.
+See also our recommendations for the best sounding wireless earbuds, the best cheap earbuds, the best neckband headphones, and the best truly wireless earbuds.

-If you specifically have a Samsung device, then the best budget wireless earbuds you can get are the Samsung U Flex.
-They don’t sound as good as the Anker SoundCore Liberty Air, but they have a surprisingly good build quality for their price range, with a flexible neckband that will more easily fit into your pockets than similarly designed headphones.
+If you specifically have a Samsung device, then the best earbuds for Android in the budget category you can get are the Samsung U Flex.
+They don’t sound as good as the Anker SoundCore Liberty Air, but they’re surprisingly well-built for their price.
+They have a flexible neckband design that’s easy-to-use and magnetic earbuds for easier cable management.

 If you’re looking for even cheaper earbuds, get the Anker SoundBuds Curve.
-They don’t have any customization options like the Samsung U Flex or the Jaybird Freedom, but they still offer great performance for their low price.
-They have an ear-hook design which is stable for most sports and come with multiple fit options for optimal comfort.
-They also support the aptX codec support for slightly better latency and audio compression performance over Bluetooth on Android devices.
+They don’t have any customization options like the Samsung U Flex, but they still offer great performance for their low price.
+They have a stable ear-hook design for sports and come with multiple fit options for optimal comfort.
+They also support the aptX codec for slightly better latency with certain Android devices.

 Our recommendations above are what we think are currently the best wireless earbuds for Android to buy for most people in each price range.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for wireless earbuds/in-ear headphones.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection.